 Norfolk Master Composters

-Garden Organic and Norfolk County Council are looking for enthusiastic local volunteers in Norfolk to get involved in the Master Composter programme.
+Garden Organic and Norfolk County Council are looking for enthusiastic local volunteers in Norfolk to get involved in the Master Composter programme and become ambassadors for home composting in the county.
 Volunteer Master Composters will be fully trained, provided with ongoing support, and become part of a network of like-minded volunteers.
 Being a compost expert (or in fact knowing anything about composting!) is not essential to become a volunteer.
 This is a fantastic opportunity for you to spread the compost message in your local community and encourage more people to start composting at home.

-If you are interested in becoming a Norfolk Master Composter we will be holding our next foundation training course in May 2022 (date and venue to be confirmed).
+If you are interested in becoming a Norfolk Master Composter we will be holding our next one day foundation training courses on Saturday 23rd April and Saturday 18th June 2022 in Norwich.
+The course is free and travelling expenses will be reimbursed.

-You can apply by clicking the ‘Fill in an application’ button below or for further information please contact local Volunteer Coordinator David Hawkyard on firstname.lastname@example.org
+You can apply by clicking the ‘Fill in an application’ button on the top right of this page (under 'I would like to volunteer'), or for further information please contact local the Volunteer Coordinator at firstname.lastname@example.org

 More about the programme